 Going to the Character Breakfast at Disney’s Grand Californian Hotel & Spa gives a chance for my kids to connect one-on-one with their favorite characters and princesses.
 Don’t get me wrong, seeing them around the parks and in parades is exciting, but there’s nothing like meeting them in an easy-going dining experience where there’s no rush.

 All the cast members and characters make sure every child feels like the only one in the room, and their eyes light up with excitement.
 As a mom, these are the moments that make me want to freeze time.

-TIP: Make a reservation in advance, the Storytellers Cafe fills up really quickly since it’s the most popular resort at Disneyland!
+Make a reservation in advance!
+The Storytellers Cafe fills up quickly since it’s the most popular resort at Disneyland!
 And sure to stop in the pool to cool off!

-I was so excited when I learned about this spacious, staffed facility thats ideal for nursing, feeding and changing diapers.
+I was so excited when I learned about The Baby Care Center, a spacious, staffed facility that’s ideal for nursing, feeding and changing diapers.
 The art displayed throughout the center makes all the children feel like they are still part of the magic.
 They also have family-friendly restrooms which is a great alternative to the public restrooms.

-TIP: If you ever lose your child you can be certain they will be looked after at the Baby Care Center until they are reunited with their family.
-Great news is Disneyland has never lost a child.
+If you ever lose your child you can be certain they will be looked after at the Baby Care Center until they are reunited with their family.
+The great news is Disneyland has never lost a child.

-Due to Mickey’s Halloween Party which runs from September 23rd through October 31st, the park sometimes closes early for the event.
-The event nights include Monday, Wednesday, and Friday.
-Be sure to check the event calendar to avoid early park closures, when the park closes at 6pm.
+Due to the Oogie Boogie Bash, which runs on select nights from September 17 to October 31, the park sometimes closes early for the event.
+Be sure to check the event calendar to avoid early park closures.

 The magic at Disney can’t be replicated anywhere else, and it’s what keeps us coming back year after year.
 With so much magic in the air at Disneyland, it’s no wonder that October is amongst the top occasions celebrated with Mickey and friends.